Welcome to our simple guide to measuring your windows for new plantation shutters.

 Single Panel Shutter

 Recess fit shutters, also known as inside-mounted shutters, are fitted neatly within the window frame.
 Providing you have sufficient depth available, there are three inside-mount frame options possible.
 If you don’t meet the minimum depth requirements (see below), you must use an outside mount frame.

 |Minimum Depth Requirements|

-The decorative trim face of the Z-Frame will cover most of the apparent inconsistencies or any light gaps created due to the window frame not being precisely 'square' and will hide deviations of up to 5mm on either side of the frame
+The decorative trim face of the Z-Frame will cover most of the apparent inconsistencies or any light gaps created due to the window frame not being precisely 'square' and will hide deviations of up to 5mm on either side of the frame.

-When measuring, ensure you have the proper clearance depth shown above, based on your measurement to the front of the nearest obstruction.
+When measuring, ensure you have the proper clearance depth (see Minimum Depth Requirements table above) based on your measurement to the front of the nearest obstruction.